U.S. Alerts

 ...MONSOON TROUGH/ITCZ...

-A monsoon trough enters the Atlantic near 8N13W, then extends
+The monsoon trough enters the Atlantic through the coast of

-1.5N46W.
-Scattered moderate convection is noted near both
+03N51W.
+Scattered moderate isolated strong convection is observed

 ...GULF OF MEXICO...